wagood/laralist/README.md

 * [DANACore Packages](https://github.com/otnansirk/laravel-dana).
 This Laravel wrapper/library for DANA Payment API.
 Visit [https://dana.id](https://dana.id) for more information about the product and see documentation at [https://dashboard.dana.id/api-docs](https://dashboard.dana.id/api-docs) for more technical details. <!-- payment, DANA -->

+* Spatie [Lravel-data](https://spatie.be/docs/laravel-data/v3/introduction) enables the creation of rich data objects which can be used in various ways.

 * [Data Migrator](https://github.com/oguzhankrcb/DataMigrator) is a PHP/Laravel package that helps you migrate data from one model to another, even if they have different structures.
 It's especially useful when you're migrating data between models with different database schemas.

 * Laravel [Date Filtering Package](https://github.com/omarelnaghy/lara-date-filter) is a package that simplifies date-based filtering for your Laravel Eloquent models.
 It provides a set of convenient methods to filter records based on various date and time intervals. <!-- date, filtering -->